 • GME Resident

-Dr. Tarter attended medical school at the University of Kentucky.
-Dr. Tarter completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as the first class to participate in the integrated internship.
+Dr. Wang attended medical school at the Yale University School of Medicine.
+Dr. Wang completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.

 PGY-3